San Francisco International Airport (SFO) Wi-Fi

 - Common SSIDs: #SFO FREE WIFI

-- Sign-in: Select ‘#SFO FREE WIFI’, launch a browser, accept terms
+- Sign-in: Select '#SFO FREE WIFI', launch a browser, and accept the terms

 - Provider: SFO (airport-operated)